 The M. Eugene Sundt Honors Professor, 2017-2019: Dr. Brook Milligan

-The Honors College is pleased to announce that the recipient of the M. Eugene Sundt Honors Professorship for 2017-2019 is Dr. Brook Milligan, Department of Biology, College of Arts and Sciences.
-Dr. Milligan’s Sundt Honors Seminar, “Querétaro, México: A Case Study for Biodiversity, Food Security, Ecosystem Services, and Global Change,” will focus on three interrelated issues that will dominate the 21st century: (i) assurance of food and water security, (ii) maintenance of natural ecosystem services affecting human well-being, and (iii) the impact of global change on both.
-The main goal of the course is for students to better understand the interplay among these issues, and come to appreciate how acquisition and use of data on land use, biodiversity, and potential impacts are crucial to long-term solutions to the challenges we face as individuals and as a society.
-We will work with colleagues at both the Universidad Nacional Autónoma de México (UNAM) and the Universidad Autónoma de Querétaro (UAQ) to learn how they gather and use biodiversity and other data to address sustainability.
-In the field, we will work on ongoing research projects in small teams that mix NMSU students with Mexican peers.
-Through these experiences and work on case study projects, everyone will be exposed (i) to the perspectives of governmental agencies dealing with biodiversity and land use information to guide policy and management decisions, (ii) to the process of acquiring information in the field as well as to the potential conflicts that arise from the realities of conditions in the field, and (iii) to the value of integrating scientific information to address the interrelated challenges of food and water security, functioning ecosystem services, and global change.
-Through presentations to the Honors College and at URCAS, students will have the opportunity to transfer their knowledge to members of the campus community, thereby amplifying what they have learned.
+The Honors College is pleased to announce that the recipient of the M. Eugene Sundt Honors Professorship for 2017-2019 was Dr. Brook Milligan, Department of Biology, College of Arts and Sciences.
+Dr. Milligan’s Sundt Honors Seminar, “Querétaro, México: A Case Study for Biodiversity, Food Security, Ecosystem Services, and Global Change,” who focused on three interrelated issues that will dominate the 21st century: (i) assurance of food and water security, (ii) maintenance of natural ecosystem services affecting human well-being, and (iii) the impact of global change on both.
+The main goal of the course was for students to better understand the interplay among these issues, and come to appreciate how acquisition and use of data on land use, biodiversity, and potential impacts are crucial to long-term solutions to the challenges we face as individuals and as a society.
+We worked with colleagues at both the Universidad Nacional Autónoma de México (UNAM) and the Universidad Autónoma de Querétaro (UAQ) to learn how they gather and use biodiversity and other data to address sustainability.
+In the field, the students worked on ongoing research projects in small teams that mix NMSU students with Mexican peers.
+Through these experiences and work on case study projects, everyone was exposed (i) to the perspectives of governmental agencies dealing with biodiversity and land use information to guide policy and management decisions, (ii) to the process of acquiring information in the field as well as to the potential conflicts that arise from the realities of conditions in the field, and (iii) to the value of integrating scientific information to address the interrelated challenges of food and water security, functioning ecosystem services, and global change.
+Through presentations to the Honors College and at URCAS, students had the opportunity to transfer their knowledge to members of the campus community, thereby amplifying what they have learned.

 About Dr. Milligan: